Blood Relations

 Family tree:

-- B is C’s sister → B and C are siblings (sharing at least one parent)
+- B is C’s sister → B and C are siblings, sharing at least one parent

 Since B and C are siblings and D is C’s mother, D is also B’s mother.
-Therefore A (father of B) is married to D (mother of B).
-A is D’s husband (or D is A’s wife).
+A is B’s father and D is B’s mother, so A and D are the two parents of B. Therefore A is D’s husband.

 Solution: